amjltc295/2017Algorithm_Final_Project/README.md

 Add edges on the nodes (for x, y distance between nodes < alpha, beta) in Graph

+// Graph::DFS()
 Do DFS on Graph
     Build Graph.wholeSubGraphMap.
 (Find the nodes connected by edge, create) Find the conflict.
+(Find whether the subraphs is 2-colorable) If no confict, give RED and GREEN for later calculation of colorDiff

+// Graph::Find_Coloring_Bounding_Box()
-(Find whether the subraphs is 2-colorable) Find the bondage of color bounding box. (don't care about the conflict subgraphs)
+Find the bondage of color bounding box.
+(Exclude the conflict subgraphs)

+// Graph::Build_Color_Density_Windos()
 Create windowsMap in Graph

+    // Window::addSubGraph()
     For each SubGraph in Graph.wholeSubGraphMap
         Find windows which it belongs to
         Put each SubGraph into Window.subGraphMap

     For each window in windowsMap
         For each subgraph in window.subGraphInWindow
-        Do DFS find color difference of each SubGraph (subgraph.color_diff) Check if colored
+            Find color difference of each SubGraph (subgraph.color_diff)
+            //Check if colored
         //Sum colored nodesSet //Done in Greedy
         Do Greedy to balance (find minimum color differece, exclude colored nodes)

 ```